Exploratory Data Analysis

 })

-# Graph this
+# Graph it

 miss <- bind_cols(vars, out) %>%